Emergencies between 8 AM and 5 PM, call x5989.

 4. When do I have to get my professor to approve a chemical request?

-You must obtain a professor's signature or have them call Lorraine to approve chemicals used in research that are:
+You must obtain a professor's signature or have them call Gary to approve chemicals used in research that are:

 - Controlled substances (such as Undenatured Ethanol, morphine, etc.)